quacksouls/lyf/README.md

 This would setup the Ruby and Jekyll environment for your repository.

+### Make

+The software [Make][make] is recommended, but not required, to automate the building of your site.
+Under a Linux environment, you might want to install [GNU Make][gnuMake].
+On Windows, install Make as part of the [Cygwin][cygwin] environment.

+Feel free to use a build automation utility of your choice.

 ## Usage

 See the [website of the template][tekyllSite].
 You might also find the